 - Contactless and ‘digital wallets’

-From 13 January 2018 you will not be able to charge your clients extra for paying by credit card, debit card or via methods such as PayPal.
+The law says you cannot charge your clients extra for paying by credit card, debit card or via methods such as PayPal.

-These new laws mean you may be worse off as you will have to absorb all the costs of offering card payments to your clients.
-Options include:
+This means you have to absorb all the costs of offering card payments to your clients.
+To help reduce costs you can:

 • Stop accepting some payment methods.